ERo2203/Euros-Finals-Dashboard/README.md

 3. **Calculate Metrics**: Compute metrics such as shots, passes, tackles, interceptions, dribbles, and xT values for specified players.
 4. **Visualize Data**: Create bar graphs to display performance metrics.

-## Example

-The notebook includes example code to calculate and visualize the performance metrics for the following players:
-- L. Yamal
-- N. Williams
-- J. Bellingham
-- M. Cucurella
-- C. Palmer

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.